THE CHOSEN FEW: E-readers

 4. Sony Reader PRS-T2

 The Sony Reader has been generally in the bronze medal position in e-Reader sales, behind Amazon’s Kindles and Barnes & Noble, with their Nook Range.
-The Reader T2 is a solid addition to the range, with a 6.9in screen, responsive page-turn and pinch to zoom if you want to increase font size.
-It weights under 6 ounces but the oversized bezel makes it a stretch to cradle in the hand and some will find it unwieldy.
-The matte finish on the reading screen is a big improvement on the previous, shinier version and below it has five physical buttons below it for page turning and other functionality.
-Other extras include a notebook that syncs with Evernote and a micro-SD card slot, to boost the memory up to 32gb so you can max-out in the Reader Store.
+The Reader T2 is a solid addition to the range, with a 6.9 screen, responsive page-turn, and pinch to zoom if you want to increase font size.
+It weighs under 6 ounces but the oversized bezel makes it a stretch to cradle in the hand and some will find it unwieldy.

 Price: AED949 (via www.homeshopping.ae)